-UC is a monthly payment and the amount of UC you are entitled to is based on your personal circumstances and also your 'net pay' in an assessment period.
-Your assessment period generally begins on the day you make the claim and ends one calendar month later.
+Universal credit is a monthly payment and the amount of your award is based on your personal circumstances and also your 'net pay' in an assessment period.
+The assessment period generally begins on the day you make your universal credit claim and ends one calendar month later.
 The next assessment period begins on the following day.
-For example, if Sarah made a claim on 25 May then her first assessment period runs from 25 May to 24 June, then 25 June to 24 July, and so on.

-For most employees 'net pay' is the same as 'take home' pay (so pay after deductions for tax and national insurance, and pension contributions if they are due).
+For most employees 'net pay' is the same as 'take home' pay (so pay after deductions for tax and national insurance, and certain pension contributions).

-The Department for Work and Pensions (DWP) pay UC and they obtain details from HM Revenue and Customs (HMRC) of your net pay in an assessment period where possible.
-The information is taken from the ‘RTI’ (Real Time Information) return that your employer must submit to HMRC each time you are paid.
-This contains relevant details about your earnings so that your net pay can be calculated.
+The Department for Work and Pensions (DWP) obtain details from HM Revenue and Customs (HMRC) of your net pay in an assessment period where possible.
+The information is taken from the RTI (Real Time Information) return that your employer must submit to HMRC each time you are paid.
+This contains information about your pay and how it is made up.

-If your employer is not a ‘Real Time Information Employer’ – which means they are not required to send information about your wages to HMRC, then DWP will require you to provide information about your wages to them directly.
-This will usually be via your UC online account or by phoning the UC helpline.
+If your employer is not a ‘Real Time Information Employer’ – which means they are not required to send information about your pay to HMRC - then DWP will require you to provide information about your pay to them directly.
+This will usually be via your universal credit online account or by phoning the universal credit helpline.

 DWP will usually receive the details of the net pay from HMRC on the actual date of payment provided the employer sends the RTI submission to HMRC before 9pm on that day and enters the actual date of payment in the payment date box (box 43) in the RTI submission.
 DWP will then use that information to calculate the award for the assessment period.

-Adjustments can sometimes be made to the net pay figure reported by your employer to arrive at the ‘employed earnings’ figure required for UC purposes.
-This is explained in more detail on our sister website for advisers Revenuebenefits.
+Adjustments can sometimes be made to the net pay figure reported by the employer to arrive at the ‘employed earnings’ figure required for universal credit purposes.
+There is more information about this on our website for advisers, Revenuebenefits.

-If you are paid weekly, then you should be aware that some assessment periods are likely to have 4 weeks net pay in them and some will have 5 weeks net pay in them.
-This means that your monthly UC payment will vary from time to time according to whether there are 4 or 5 wage payments in the assessment period.
-You may need to take care to budget for these peaks and troughs in the payment cycle, so you know what to expect each time your UC is due.
-The same thing may happen if you are paid fortnightly, in some assessment periods you will have 3 payments taken into account.
-Similarly, if you are paid 4-weekly, there will occasionally be an assessment period into which 2 wage payments fall.
+If you are paid weekly, you should be aware that some assessment periods are likely to have four weeks net pay in them and some will have five weeks net pay in them.
+This means that your monthly universal credit payment will vary from time to time according to whether there are four or five wage payments in the assessment period.
+You may need to take care to budget for these peaks and troughs in the payment cycle, so you know what to expect each time your universal credit is due.
+The same thing may happen if you are paid fortnightly, in some assessment periods you will have three payments taken into account.
+Similarly, if you are paid four-weekly, there will occasionally be an assessment period into which two wage payments fall.

-If you are paid monthly, then one month’s net pay should fall into each assessment period, and your UC payments should not vary significantly from month to month if your net pay remains broadly the same.
+If you are paid monthly, then one month’s net pay should fall into each assessment period and your universal credit payments should not vary significantly from month to month if your net pay remains broadly the same.
 However, there are some situations where this might not be the case which are explained below.

-In certain situations, DWP do not use the RTI information reported by your employer Broadly, this can happen where:
+In certain situations, DWP do not use the RTI information reported by an employer.
+Broadly, this can happen where:

-- DWP think that your employer is unlikely to report accurate or timely information to HMRC
+- DWP think that the employer is unlikely to report accurate or timely information to HMRC

-- DWP think that the payment reported to HMRC is incorrect, or doesn’t include the information needed for UC purposes
+- DWP think that the payment reported to HMRC is incorrect, or doesn’t include the information needed for universal credit purposes

-- DWP don’t receive any information about your wages in an assessment period and they think that is because of a failure to report information (for example failure of a computer system run by HMRC or your employer)
+- DWP don’t receive any information about the claimant’s pay in an assessment period and they think that is because of a failure to report information (for example failure of a computer system run by HMRC or your employer)

 There are also rules that allow DWP to re-allocate payments reported from HMRC to a different assessment period.
 We explain more about this below.

-Sometimes there might be unavoidable variations to your pay date, for example, you work for a small company and there is no-one to process the payroll on time due to sickness (in which case you may get paid late), if your payroll department decides to process the workforce pay earlier than usual just in case they have to be away from work on the normal pay day, or maybe your employer has had to furlough payroll staff and so the processing of wages has become more irregular.
+Sometimes there might be unavoidable changes to your usual pay date, for example, if you work for a small company and there is no-one to process the payroll on time due to sickness (in which case you may get paid late) or if the payroll department decides to process the workforce pay earlier than usual just in case they have to be away from work on the normal pay day and so on.

-These ‘double payments’ often do not come to light until a UC award has been substantially reduced as a consequence of two wage payments falling into one assessment period, and so are not so easy to plan for.
+These ‘double payments’ often do not come to light until a universal credit award has been substantially reduced as a consequence of two wage payments falling into one assessment period, and so are not so easy to plan for.

 They can also happen where an employer pays early because the usual pay date falls on a weekend or bank holiday, or where there may be an extended break such as Christmas or Easter.